What Should Every Gap Year Planner Know?

 Planning My Gap Year

 If you want to plan your gap year, begin with the basics.
 This means answering the questions: how and where?
-You can take your gap year by staying indoors, saving up cash for a couple of months, or plan to travel for free, and then going on a trip.
+You can take your gap year by staying indoors, saving up cash for a couple of months, or plan to travel for free, and then go on a trip.
 Others may decide to undergo a gap year program that professional gap year planners have organized.

 The most difficult aspect of your gap year is deciding on your goal and trying to figure out exactly how to realize it.
 Your gap year is a significant aspect of your life experience, so ensure that you make preparations for a gap year program that achieves some goals.